Uniform and insignia of Scouting America: Sea Scout uniform

-Youth and Adults may wear No.618625; black triangular design (unit option).
+Youth and adults may wear No.618625; black triangular design (unit option).
 The "tar flap" design, No. 618626, is reserved for youth only (unit option).

 Scouter dress uniform

 The Scouter dress uniform is appropriate for professional Scouters and all Scouting leaders on formal occasions.
 The current version consists of a dark-blue, two-button blazer with white shirt or blouse and heather gray trousers, slacks or a skirt.
 The blazer's gold-plated buttons bear the universal emblem and an embroidered Cub Scout, Boy Scout or Venturing emblem is worn on the left pocket or lapel.
 A black leather belt with gold buckle is to be worn with trousers or slacks.
 Silk neckties with red, gold, and navy stripes are available for men and women.
 Black dress shoes and black socks or stockings are worn with the dress uniform.
-Older versions of neckwear representing Cub Scouting (gold and blue striped necktie), Boy Scouting (silver and red striped necktie), Exploring (blue and red striped necktie), or all programs (silver, red and blue striped necktie) may also be worn with this uniform.
-A small lapel pin representing an adult recognition may be worn on the left lapel; a small lapel pin representing Wood Badge or the Sea Badge may be worn on the right lapel.
-During formal events or recognition ceremonies, up to five pendant-type awards may be suspended from the neck by the individual.
-The actual Wood Badge is NOT worn with this uniform; a lapel pin may be worn instead.